 Design is fundamental to creating effective, engaging and innovative learning experiences for our students.
 Many of you will already be using educational design principles and processes to support the work you do.
-However, there is a large body of knowledge that will help scaffold those who are new to utilising design and elevate the current practices of those who may be more experienced.
+However, there is a large body of knowledge available to assist those who are new to design and to elevate the current practices of those who are more experienced.

-The CTL team draws on current best practice through their knowledge and expertise in design theory and practice.
-We offer support in Course Design, Unit Design and the design of Active Learning experiences for tutorials and workshops including the use of technology and other tools.
-We also design and create resources for conferences and other academic activities that include formatting of documents, multimedia and interactive.
+Through their knowledge and expertise in design theory and practice, the CTL offers support in Course Design, Unit Design and the design of Active Learning experiences for tutorials and workshops including the use of technology and other tools.

 Teaching Resource Design